 How to compensate for an unbalanced annual heat balance

 To lengthen Geothermal Well's lifespan, we should dump in the summer the same amount of heat we extract in winter from the same well.
 This will help keep the ground temperature around the well equal to the undisturbed ground temperature and maximize the Coefficient of Performance (COP) of Geothermal heat pump connected to the well (s).

 Vacuum Tube Solar Collectors (VTSC) is an amazing technology that produces thermal energy in both winter and summer.
-As explained in our previous blog (Seasonal Underground Thermal Energy Storage), we have longer sunny hours in summer and for that Vacuum Tube thermal energy production exceeds instantaneous energy demand.
+As explained in our previous blog (Seasonal Underground Thermal Energy Storage), we have longer sunny hours in summer and for that Vacuum Tubes' thermal energy production exceeds instantaneous energy demand.
 The excess heat in the summer can be dumped back into the geothermal well in order to compensate for the well's thermal energy deficit.

 Notes.
 The non Zero Heating demand summer is associated to either DHW heating or Process Heating.
 For more info on how Vacuum tube solar collectors work please see this blog: How do Vacuum Tubes Solar Collectors Work?